 2.4 The Seller reserves the right to cancel an order entirely or in part, depending on the availability of the goods concerned.

-2.5 In the event of cancellation by the Client of an order confirmed by the Seller, within a period of 1 working day after such confirmation, the Client must pay a compensation to the Seller of up to 50% of the order amount, subject to a minimum of € 50.
-If an order confirmed by the Seller is cancelled by the Client after 1 working day or more after such confirmation, the Client is liable to payment to the Seller of 100% of the order amount.
+2.5 In the event of cancellation by the Client of an order received by the Seller, the Client must pay a compensation to the Seller of up to 100% of the order amount, subject to a minimum of € 50.

 3.1 The prices, information and characteristics stated in a catalogue, prospectus, technical files, internet or any other document are at all times without obligation and are in no way binding on the Seller.
 The said documents are for guidance only; the Seller at all times reserves the right to change and update any such documents.
 Only the prices stated in an order confirmation issued by the Seller are binding on the Seller.